Getting Started with the OpenTelemetry Collector

 exporters: [otlp/uptrace]

-To add custom attributes such as an IP address, you can use env variables with env
+To add custom attributes such as an IP address, use environment variables with the env detector:

 export OTEL_RESOURCE_ATTRIBUTES="instance=127.0.0.1"